droonga/droonga.org/ja/tutorial/plugin-development/adapter/index.md

 ### Accepting of simple requests

-First, create the `store-searach` plugin.
+First, create the `store-search` plugin.
 Remember, you must put codes into a file which has the name same to the plugin now you are creating.
 So, the file is `store-search.rb` in the `droonga/plugins` directory.
 Then define your `StoreSearchPlugin` as follows: